mathesh-me/eks-cluster-access-management/steps.md

 ### Prerequisites:

+- An AWS account with necessary permissions to create EKS cluster.
 - A Linux, Windows or Mac machine with `AWS CLI`, `eksctl`, and `kubectl` installed.
 You can check the installation of these tools by running the below commands:

 ```bash